 Rejection is one of the top fears most people face and those who sell are no different.
-As a voiceover talent, you cannot only focus on performance, script interpretation, and saving up for that state-of-the-art whisper room and microphone.
+As a voiceover talent, you cannot only focus on performance, script interpretation, and saving up for that state-of-the-art whisper room.
 Jawing to your colleagues about what you haven’t done or conversely about all the great equipment you’ve purchased (using your own money) doesn’t impress anyone or lead you to fulfill your voiceover career success.

 Brian Tracy.com’s blog Time Management-How to Stop Procrastinating…, says, “The best way for you to learn (how not to procrastinate) is to plan each day in advance, set priorities on your activities, and then make your first sales call as early as you possibly can.
 Get up, get going, and get started.”

 Realize rejection is not the worst thing that can happen to your business.
 Putting off your marketing effort is the worst thing.
 You will hear “no” and “yes” from potential clients.
-You will also listen to clients change their mind after giving a verbal commitment that you counted on for your VO business.
+You will also listen to clients who change their mind after giving a verbal commitment that you counted on for your VO business.
 The world is FULL of potential clients; get over feeling sorry for yourself and get out there and start selling your excellent voiceover skills.

 Learn How to Sell

 Selling tools are universal across almost all lines of business.
 The competitive field of voice acting does not mean we market less, but perhaps, we market more.
 Before you send an email or pick up the phone, get to know who you are selling your business to and how you fit into that company’s return on investments.

 The Business Insider’s online article, How To Be Great At Selling Even If You Hate It, notes the following:

 Successful people learn how to sell one way or the other.
 If they do not learn a

 formal process as outlined in this post, they may make costly mistakes and develop